What is PlaceMaker and how does it work?

 Are the Aerials Free for PlaceMaker users?

 Yes.
-Once you purchase a subscription license for PlaceMaker, you are able to download a set amount of tiles (3000) during the term of your subscription.
+If your PlaceMaker subscription license includes imagery tile credits, you are then able to download a set amount of tiles during the term of your subscription.
 The PlaceMaker team pays licensing fees to DigitalGlobe for access to the aerials.

 Why is there an imagery quota and how does it work?